NYPL/engineering-general/standards/manual-testing.md

 - Manual testing methods: QA/VQA/Accessibility template doc, exploratory testing, bug-bash, UAT.

 ---

-# Manual Testing: Strategic Use in an Automation-First Workflow

-This document outlines a new approach to manual testing, emphasizing a shift toward automation and a more strategic use of manual testing resources.

 ## When to Avoid Manual Testing by the QA Team